HomeBiggest projectsProject TimelinesMetro De Bogotá Project Colombia, South America Updates

-Metro De Bogotá is a US$ 3.6bn mass rapid transit (MRT) project under construction in Bogotá, the capital of Colombia, South America, from Portal Américas to Calle 127.
+Metro De Bogotá is a US$ 3.6bn mass rapid transit (MRT) project under construction in Bogotá, the capital of Colombia, South America.

-The project is set to be executed in three phases, the first of which will involve the construction of line one of the MRT.
-This line extends from Portal de las Américas to Avenida Caracas, connecting Avenida Villavicencio, Primero de Mayo Avenue, Calle 8 Sur and Calle 1.
-It then takes a north turn on Caracas Avenue to 78th street.
+Stretching from Portal Américas to Calle 127, the project is set to be executed in three phases.
+The first phase will involve the construction of line one of the MRT.
+This line extends from Portal de las Américas to Avenida Caracas.
+It thus connects Avenida Villavicencio, Primero de Mayo Avenue, Calle 8 Sur and Calle 1.
+It then takes a north turn on Caracas Avenue to 78th Street.
+The 25km-long elevated metro line will be constructed on a U-shaped viaduct, and at a height of 13.5 meters.

 Also Read: Lima Periférico Ring Road/Anillo Vial Periférico Project in Peru

-The second phase of the Metro De Bogotá project will go through Caracas Av. from Calle 1 up to Calle 72, and the third phase would go from Calle 72 up to Calle 127.
+The second phase of the Metro De Bogotá project will go through Caracas Av. from Calle 1 up to Calle 72.
+The third phase on the other hand will go from Calle 72 up to Calle 127.
 The construction phases are expected to be completed by 2025, 2030, and 2050 respectively.

 Project team

-Empresa Metro de Bogota (Bogota Metro Company) (EMB) is responsible for the implementation of the Metro De Bogotá project while APCA Transmimetro Consortium which comprises China Harbour Engineering Company (CHEC), Xi’an Metro Company, and Bombardier, is undertaking the Engineering, Procurement and Cot ruction (EPC) contract.
+Empresa Metro de Bogota (Bogota Metro Company) (EMB) is responsible for the implementation of the Metro De Bogotá project.
+APCA Transmimetro Consortium which comprises China Harbour Engineering Company (CHEC), Xi’an Metro Company, and Bombardier, is undertaking the Engineering, Procurement and Cot ruction (EPC) contract.

 Systra Group conducted the preliminary studies of the metro line while CRRC Changchun Railway Vehicles was awarded a contract to supply 210 GoA4 driver-less subway vehicles and to maintain them for a period of 20 years.

-The project is co-funded by the capital city and the national government with the help of multilateral banks and institutions including the World Banks International Bank for Reconstruction and Development, the European Investment Bank (EIB), and the Inter-American Development Bank (IDB).
+The project is co-funded by the capital city and the national government with the help of multilateral banks and institutions. these institutions include the World Bank International Bank for Reconstruction and Development, the European Investment Bank (EIB), and the Inter-American Development Bank (IDB).

 Metro De Bogotá Project Timeline